-All across the country, local businesses are being forced into making difficult decisions as a result of the ongoing coronavirus situation.
+Local businesses are being forced into making difficult decisions as a result of the coronavirus pandemic.
 Do I lay off some of my most loyal employees or do I close my business altogether?
 Do I declare bankruptcy or try to hang on?
-With situations like this happening not just in the U.S. but all over the world, family owned businesses need your help more than ever.
-Although you might be limited in getting around your city, you can still make a difference by supporting your favorite restaurant or retail store by going online.
+With situations like this happening not just in America but worldwide, small businesses desperately need your help.
+Although it may be hard to around your city, you can still make a difference.
+Indeed, you can support your favorite restaurant or retail store by going online.
 And by doing so, you’re also doing that much more to support the local economy.

 If you have a favorite locally owned restaurant, trying contacting them directly to see if they are providing a food delivery service. .
-However, the most widely used method is to order online through a food delivery service, like DoorDash, Grubhub or UberEats.
-These companies are currently offering free delivery and special deals, like discounted subscriptions.
+However, the most widely used method is to order online through a food delivery service, like Grubhub or UberEats.
+Moreover, the most popular method is with DoorDash.
+Be that as it may, there are even other delivery services that are closer to home.
+However, the larger companies are currently offering free delivery and special deals, like discounted subscriptions.
 Simply visit their website and enter your zip code to search for local businesses.
+Either way, you are helping out restaurants in their greatest time of need.

-For example, if you enter a Santa Cruz, California zip code, you will currently find locally owned restaurants like Charlie Hong Kong, Pleasure Pizza East Side Eatery and Roux Dat Cajun Creole.
-With more demand expected for delivery services in the coming weeks, DoorDash and others are offering delivery jobs, another benefit to the community.
+For example, if you enter a Santa Cruz, California zip code, you will currently find locally owned restaurants like Charlie Hong Kong and Roux Dat Cajun Creole.
+With more demand growing for delivery services, DoorDash and others are offering delivery jobs.
+As a result, that’s another benefit to the community.

 Buy Local Produce

 You can visit the website of a local farmer and find out if you can order directly from the source.
 Alternatively, you can find a business nearby that represents several farmers for artisan food deliveries, like Farm Fresh To You, Farmbox Direct and Farm to People, among others.
-If grocery stores are your only option, try purchasing items you known are grown or produced locally
+If grocery stores are your only option, try purchasing items you know are grown or produced locally.
+Although you may be able to get a better price at grocery stores, the quality won’t be as good.

 Online Retail Businesses